 - Aerobic bacteria is the odorless kind that’s added through treatment solutions (like RV Digest-It) and needs oxygen and water.
 It has earned the label “good.”

 At this moment you have anaerobic bacteria in your digestive system, but it is the smelly kind of bacteria, which is why it stinks when you poop.
 This type of bacteria is added to the holding tank every time you use it.
 Bacteria and enzyme treatments control foul odors caused by these gut-dwelling, anaerobic bacteria.
 Aerobic bacteria (the good kind) do not cause odors and instead only release carbon dioxide and water while digesting waste.
 Enzymes are an important partner with bacteria and are also present in your gut and bacteria treatments to help the bacteria break down waste into smaller pieces that are easier for it to digest.
 By replacing smelly anaerobic bacteria with aerobic bacteria, the waste still gets digested as efficiently as ever but without the smell.
-Bacteria and enzyme treatments are also much safer to use than any of the other types of treatments, so rest easy using these products.

 So which tanks need a treatment like this?
 We recommend treating your black tank(s) with a bacteria and enzyme treatment whenever it’s in use (with the black valve closed unless dumping), but your gray tank may or may not need a treatment like this depending on how you use it.